History of the Jews in Spain: 1858 to the present

-The Jews of Morocco, where the initial welcome had turned to oppression as centuries passed by, had welcomed the Spanish troops establishing the Spanish protectorate in Morocco as their liberators, General Franco had interviews with some Sefardim, and spoke well of them.

 By 1900, not taking Ceuta and Melilla into account, about 1,000 Jews lived in Spain.

+Jews began to interact with Melilla as early as 1862, with an increasing Jewish community in the city throughout the early 20th century that grew upon the arrival of Moroccan Jews spurred on after the events of Taza under Bou Hmara, the 1909 Melillan Campaign, World War I, and the Rif War.

 Spanish historians started to take an interest in the Sephardim and Judaeo-Spanish, their language.
 There was a Spanish rediscovery of the Jews of Northern Morocco who still conserved this language and practiced old Spanish customs.

-The dictatorship of Miguel Primo de Rivera (1923–1930) decreed the right to Spanish citizenship to a certain number of Sephardim on December 20, 1924.
-The condition was that they had enjoyed Spanish protection before while living in the Ottoman Empire and that they applied before December 31, 1930.
+The dictatorship of Miguel Primo de Rivera (1923–1930) decreed the right to Spanish citizenship to a certain number of Sephardim on 20 December 1924.
+The condition was that they had enjoyed Spanish protection before while living in the Ottoman Empire and that they applied before 31 December 1930.
 A similar measure was undertaken by the French government regarding non-Muslims in the Levant who had previously been protected by France.
 The decree especially addressed Jews from Thessaloniki who had refused to take either Greek or Turkish citizenship.
 The decree was later used by some Spanish diplomats to save Sephardi Jews from persecution and death during the Holocaust.

 Prior to the Spanish Civil War and not taking Ceuta and Melilla into account, about 6,000–7,000 Jews lived in Spain, mostly in Barcelona and Madrid.
+Likewise, by 1936, the Jewish community in Melilla amounted to 6,000, later notably decreasing because of emigration to Venezuela, Israel, mainland Spain and France.